Skip to content

 Metric Description

 ActiveFlowCount The total number of concurrent flows (or connections) from clients to targets.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistics are Average, Maximum, and Minimum.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistics are Average, Maximum, and Minimum.
 Dimensions: LoadBalancer``AvailabilityZone, LoadBalancer

 ConsumedLCUs The number of load balancer capacity units (LCUs) used by the load balancer.
-You pay for the number of LCUs used per hour.
+You are charged for the number of LCUs used per hour.
 Reporting Standard: Always reported.
 Statistics: All.
 Dimensions: LoadBalancer

-HealthyHostCount The number of targets considered healthy.
+HealthyHostCount The number of targets that are considered healthy.
 Reporting Standard: Reported when health checks are enabled.
-Statistics: Most useful statistics are Maximum and Minimum.
+Statistics: The most useful statistics are Maximum and Minimum.
 Dimensions: LoadBalancer``TargetGroup,AvailabilityZone``LoadBalancer``TargetGroup

 NewFlowCount The total number of new flows (or connections) established from clients to targets during the period.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Sum.
 Dimensions: LoadBalancer``AvailabilityZone, LoadBalancer

 ProcessedBytes The total number of bytes processed by the load balancer.
-This count includes traffic to and from targets, excluding health check traffic.
-Reporting Standard: Non-zero values reported.
-Statistics: Most useful statistic is Sum.
+This count includes traffic to and from targets, but excludes health check traffic.
+Reporting Standard: Non-zero value.
+Statistics: The most useful statistic is Sum.
 Dimensions: LoadBalancer``AvailabilityZone, LoadBalancer

-UnHealthyHostCount The number of targets considered unhealthy.
+UnHealthyHostCount The number of targets that are considered unhealthy.
 Reporting Standard: Reported when health checks are enabled.
-Statistics: Most useful statistics are Maximum and Minimum.
+Statistics: The most useful statistics are Maximum and Minimum.
 Dimensions: LoadBalancer``TargetGroup,AvailabilityZone``LoadBalancer``TargetGroup

 Classic Load Balancer Metrics